freeekanayaka/charm-test/README.md

 is that charm code should be factored in a way that it writes or reads files using paths relative to a certain root.

+To this extent, a `TEST_ROOT_DIR` environment variable is exported by `CharmTest` in order to let charm code decide which actual root path to use (see the example below).

 A [MonkeyPatch](https://github.com/testing-cabal/fixtures/blob/master/fixtures/_fixtures/monkeypatch.py)
 is used to capture calls to Python's `os.chown` and `os.fchown`, so they can be executed in unit tests, that typically run as unpriviliged user: